-- To elect the four director nominees named in this proxy statement as Class I directors of the Company, each to serve for a three-year term and until his or her successor has been duly elected and qualified, or until his or her earlier death, resignation, removal, retirement or disqualification (Proposal 1); - To approve, on a non-binding, advisory basis, the compensation of our Named Executive Officers (Proposal 2); - To approve, on a non-binding, advisory basis, the frequency of future non-binding, advisory votes to approve the compensation of our Named Executive Officer (Proposal 3); and - 4.
-To ratify the appointment of Ernst & Young LLP as the Company's independent registered public accounting firm for the fiscal year ending January 29, 2022 (Proposal 4).
+- To elect the four director nominees named in this proxy statement as Class II directors of the Company, each to serve for a three-year term and until his or her successor has been duly elected and qualified, or until his or her earlier death, resignation, removal, retirement, or disqualification (Proposal 1); - 2.
+To approve, on a non-binding, advisory basis, the compensation of our Named Executive Officers (Proposal 2); and - To ratify the appointment of Ernst & Young LLP as the Company's independent registered public accounting firm for the fiscal year ending January 28, 2023 (Proposal 3).